Raúl Lizoain: Alcorcón

 On 13 August 2018, Lizoain signed a two-year deal with second division club AD Alcorcón.
 On 27 August of the following year, after playing second-fiddle to Dani Jiménez, he was released.

 Mirandés

 Days after his release from Alcorcón, Lizoain signed for Málaga CF, but the transfer was invalidated by the league as his wage was considered above the Andalusian club's limit.
 He remained without a team until 26 January 2020, when he arrived at CD Mirandés to compete with veteran Limones.

 Andorra

 On 7 July 2022, free agent Lizoain agreed to a two-year contract at second-tier newcomers FC Andorra.
+A backup to Nico Ratti during the campaign, he was loaned to FC Cartagena of the same league in August 2023.

+Later career

+On 1 July 2024, Lizoain signed a two-year deal with Albacete Balompié also in the second division.

 Personal life

 Lizoain is the nephew of blind singer Serafín Zubiri.